tomouellette/herb/README.md

 # :herb: herb

-A rough collection of personal scripts, utilities, and implementations for experimenting, building, and training neural networks.
-Backbones and models are all self-contained in single files for easy modification in downstream projects.
+A rough collection of personal minimalistic scripts, utilities, and implementations for experimenting, building, and training neural networks.
+Backbones and models are all self-contained in single files for easy modification or extension in more elaborate downstream projects.

 ## Setup